Retinoblastoma in Children

 Symptoms

-Symptoms may affect 1 or both eyes.
+Symptoms may affect one or both

+eyes.
 Symptoms can occur a bit differently in each child.
 They can include:

 -

 Leukocoria.
-This is an abnormal white reflection from the retina of
+This is an

-the eye.
-The dark center part of the eye (pupil) actually looks white.
-This may only
+abnormal white reflection from the retina of the eye.
+The dark center part of the

-be seen during a doctor's exam or in a flash photo.
+exam or in a flash photo.

 -

-Strabismus
+Strabismus (lazy

-(lazy eye).
+eye).

 This is when the eyes are misaligned.
-The eyes don’t move
+The eyes don’t move together or

-together or look in the same direction.
+look in the same direction.

-Less common symptoms may include:
+Less common symptoms that occur

 both eyes